The key to photographic abstracts is observation

 The material for photographic abstracts is in the world all around us.
 With a little practice it is easy to see them.
 Your view will unfold with a through looking at the component parts of things.

 Abstracts can be almost anything.
 Most often they are the properties, attributes or component parts of something else.
 Where we see the whole of something – the abstract is found in the parts.
 Where we see a car, the abstract is found in the pattern of rust.
 Where we see a fence, the abstract is found in the texture of the wood.
 It may be found in the pattern of the fence too.
 The photographic abstracts shows the essence of something.
 It’s not always the whole of it.
 Or, it might be the whole of something, but a part of something else wider, larger, or more inclusive.
 In the reality of abstraction we are looking for something that is not necessarily the actual picture shown.
 Most often that means making an image that does not represent something.
 These non-representational images bring out form, shape, colour, hue, light, shadow – almost any attributes of the world of imagery.
 But, this is the point, the image tends not to be about what is represented, but what is the experience of the image itself.

 photographic abstracts bring out things that are found in patterns, colours, shape form, lines, angles.
 These and other things contribute to the essence of a thing.
 The inner beauty of something is often not in seeing the whole, but appreciating its parts.
 And, it is also about knowing that the whole is more than the sum of the parts.
 Photographic abstracts show that extra view.

-A video insight into photographic abstracts
+Insight into photographic abstracts

 If all that sounds difficult then you need to give your eye some experience.
 Examine some of the abstracts available online.
 Here are some links to look at photographic abstracts…